pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 called when an object is created is the ``__init__`` method, which is used to set up instance variables and assign them their initial values.

+Inside the class we refer to instance variables by putting ``self.`` in front of them, such as ``self.name``.
+Outside the class, we need to use a variable that stores the class, such as ``customer.name``.

 Using classes helps simplify our code.
 We can use classes to represent:

 * Characters in a video game, with attributes for health, speed, and armor.
 * Graphs, with attributes for heading, size, and data.
-* A customer order, with list as an attribute for each item in their order.
+* A customer order, with a list as an attribute for each item in the order.

-Data classes can be used to make it easier to define a class that just holds data methods.
+**Data classes** can be used to make it easier to define a class with a lot of attributes.
-Typing can be used to make sure we don't put the wrong type of data in an attribute.
+**Typing** can be used to make sure we don't put the wrong type of data in an attribute.
-Static variables are attributes that don't change from object to object.
+**Static variables** are attributes that don't change from object to object.

 Review Questions